Unions, food banks and MPs have joined forced to launch Enough is Enough, a campaign to fight the cost of living crisis. Image: Enough is Enough

 After nine days, and as a growing number of largely middle class people volunteered to take on the roles of the strikers, the strike was called off.
 Six months later, most of the miners were back down the mines, working longer hours for less money, or were unemployed.

-What was the winter of discontent in 1976?
+What happened during the winter of discontent in 1976?

 During the winter of 1978–79, strikes erupted across the UK as workers rejected the wage limits imposed on public and private sector industries by the Labour government.